2022 Formula D season

 The 2022 Formula D season (officially titled Formula Drift Pro Championship) was the nineteenth season of the Formula D series.
 The season began on April 2 at Long Beach and concluded on October 15 at Irwindale Speedway after eight events.

-Fredric Aasbø won the championship, becoming the third three-time champion in Formula Drift history.
-Matt Field finished runner-up to Aasbø for the second consecutive year, with a highly consistent campaign that saw him reach the Final Four in each of the first six rounds.
 The eight-round season saw an unprecedented seven different winners, including three first-time winners in Dylan Hughes, Travis Reeder and Kazuya Taguchi.
 The only driver to score multiple victories during the season was Aasbø.

 Entries

 For 2022, Formula Drift imposed a limit of 37 drivers that could be awarded a full-season entry.
 Forrest Wang attempted to return to the series, having last competed in 2019 before taking a break from competition to raise a family.
 However, his two-year absence meant he no longer had priority status for a full-season entry, and his admission was not accepted.